-The Friends of Presqu'ile are NOT offering in-person programs this spring.
+The Friends of Presqu'ile are NOT offering in-person programs.

-Ontario Parks staff MAY be offering programs, dependent on staff availability.
+Ontario Parks staff will be offering programs on a limited basis.
 If you are interested in a staff-led, curriculum based program, please message park staff by clicking here.

 You are also welcome to visit Presqu'ile on your own.
 Check out the Self Use Resources page for activities.